augustoedt/flutter-architecture-patterns/shop_mvc/README.md

 A very simple Flutter Shop App that implements the MVC pattern for study purpose.

-Pure Dart+Flutter code, no packages.
+Pure Dart+Flutter code, no packages, InheritedWidget as Dependency Injection

 ## Content
 - View: ShopView, CartView